What Are Can and Could?

 Talking about Possibility

-If we want to make a statement about the probability of an event in the present, or in the future, we can use both 'can' and 'could'.
+Both 'can' and 'could' can be used to make statements about the probability of an event in the present or future.
 Pay attention to the following examples:

 With all these dark clouds, it